psifertex/breaking_decompilers/index.md

 ## Anti-Goals

-- Not about breaking debuggers
+- Not breaking debuggers
-- Not about an exhaustive list of all possible techniques
+- Not an exhaustive list of all possible techniques

-Note: While this talk isn't explicitly about breaking debuggers and we're not intentionally targeting them, it's worth noting that most debuggers are also disassemblers and have to parse files so several of these techniques will be applicable.
+Note: While this talk isn't explicitly about breaking debuggers and we're not intentionally targeting them, it's worth noting that most debuggers are also disassemblers and have to parse files so several of these techniques will still apply.
+However, there are other techniques that are only applicable in dynamic analysis situations.

 Instead of showing off a ton of pre-built tools and an exhaustive list of all techniques I'll show a handful of examples that hopefully inspire new techniques.